Parts of a Telescope for Visual Observation & Their Functions

 What you need to know about aperture is that there are many things you can see with a 70-mm telescope.
 You can see more and more detail with a 200-mm telescope.
 Over time, you will gain experience as to what objects are good for viewing with your telescope.

 This is the length of the optical path within the optical tube, usually measured in millimeters.
-We use the focal length to calculate the magnification produced by the eyepieces.
+You can find this value in the telescope’s specifications.
+We can use this focal length to calculate the magnification produced when we use a specific eyepiece:

-Power or Magnification = Focal length telescope / Focal length eyepiece
+Power or Magnification = Focal length of telescope / Focal length of eyepiece

 Aperture in mm / focal length in mm